mharabasz/HomeLab/README.md

 <h1 align='center'>My Test Environment</h1>

 <details>
-<summary><strong>1.
-Lab Goal, Technologies Used, Hardware Used, Licences Used</strong></summary>
+<summary><h2>1.
+Lab Goal, Technologies Used, Hardware Used, Licences Used</h2></summary>

-* **The primary goal of my lab is to facilitate learning and gain practical experience in the field of system and network administration.
-This environment serves as a hands-on platform for exploring various IT concepts and technologies.**
+* ***The primary goal of my lab is to facilitate learning and gain practical experience in the field of system and network administration.
+This environment serves as a hands-on platform for exploring various IT concepts and technologies.***

 * **Core Technologies Used:**
   - Windows Server: For Active Directory, PowerShell, DNS, DHCP, GPOs, and various server roles.